ryanchristo/ryanchristo.github.io/docs/about/about-timeline.md

 ![ryan christoffersen](/img/profile_3.jpg)

-researching cooperative governance models and new use cases for blockchain protocols, learning about ecosystems and small-scale farming
+researching cooperative governance models and new use cases for blockchain protocols, learning about ecology and small-scale farming

 software developer, developer relations, and protocol researcher for small teams specializing in tools and infrastructure for the blockchain ecosystem